gammapy/PyGamma15/tutorials/gamera/README.md

   $ make gappa

-after that, cd in the lib/ directore:
+after that, cd in the lib/ directory:

   $ cd lib

 now it gets a bit shitty  (Sorry!).
-You have to copy the ipython notebook to your current directory (./lib/).
+You have to copy the ipython notebook to your current directory (./lib/):

+  $ cp /path/to/where/you/downloaded/it/gappa-tutorial.ipynb.

 After that, run :

   & ipython notebook gappa-tutorial.ipynb